 Things come and go – but people, once they’re gone, are gone forever.
 That is exactly why we really have to pay close attention to how we treat everyone around us and choose always to be kind, loving and respectful toward them.

-I find that the words of Wayne Dyer really resonate with this: “When I chased after money, I never had enough.
-When I got my life on purpose and focused on giving of myself and everything that arrived into my life, then I was prosperous.”
+“When I chased after money, I never had enough.
+When I got my life on purpose and focused on giving of myself and everything that arrived into my life, then I was prosperous.” ~ Wayne Dyer

 12. We know more than we think we do